 - Medication Administration Record (MAR)

 - State board of pharmacy.

-- a Body established to ensure that the public is well served professionally by pharmacist.
+- c Body established to ensure that the public is well served professionally by pharmacist.

 - A declaration ensuring that all patients, inpatients, outpatients, and emergency patients are afforded their rights in a health care institution.

-Food and Drug Administration → Promulgates rules and regulation and standards; inspects drug and food facilities to ensure public safety regarding drug products.
+Food and drug Administration modernization Act of 1997.
+(FDAMA) → Promulgates rules and regulation and standards; inspects drug and food facilities to ensure public safety regarding drug products.